Knewton/Zoidberg/EXAMPLE.md

 ### Answer interpretation
     The answer is the increase in value of money owned by Mrs. Hilt with respect to Jacob.

+## Question 3

+### Question text
+    Who has more pennies?

+### Answer interpretation
+    The answer is the unknown owner of more pennies.

+## Question 4

+### Question text
+    How many more?

+### Answer interpretation
+    The answer is the increase in value of pennies owned by Jacob with respect to Mrs. Hilt.

 ## Data extraction